Go to content

 Switching typeface for improving accessibility

-While work on the new graphic profile went well, we did screw up when selecting a new typeface for body text.
+While work on the new graphic profile went well, we did screw up when selecting a typeface for body text.

-Making just the needed components
+Making just components the mobile app needed

-It was tempting to design as many components as possible, but we had been advised to just focus on what was really needed.
+It was tempting to design as many components as possible, but we had been advised to just focus on what was needed.

 Dan Mall, Alexander Skogberg (me) and Brad Frost smiling at An Event Apart Boston in 2019.